commadelimited/jQuery-Mobile-Icon-Pack/readme.md

 ## Quick start

 Clone the git repo - `git clone https://github.com/commadelimited/jQuery-Mobile-Icon-Pack.git` - or [download it](https://github.com/commadelimited/jQuery-Mobile-Icon-Pack/zipball/master).
 Open up index.html in your browser, preview to your hearts content.
-The icon definitions are 100% contained within the `jqm-icon-pack-fa.css` CSS file in the root of the repository.
+The icon definitions are 100% contained within the `jqm-icon-pack-fa.css` CSS file in the `dist` folder within this repository.

+If you so desire, run `npm install` and build the icons from scratch by running the `grunt` command.

 While this is a good way to get familiar with Icon Pack, it's not recommended that you use this file for production use.

 ## Font Awesome Icon Pack Usage

-Drop `jqm-icon-pack-fa.css` and the associated `png_images` folder into your project.
+Drop `dist/jqm-icon-pack-fa.css` and the associated `png` folder into your project.
 Images are relative to the CSS file.
 Use them just as you would the standard icons.

 ## My License
 Dual license: MIT/GPL